CachoobiDoobi/Reproducibility-Project/ReadMe.md

 # ReadMe

-Codes for ICPR2020 paper [Adaptive Feature Fusion Network for Gaze Tracking in Mobile Tablets](https://ieeexplore.ieee.org/abstract/document/9412205/).
+This is the code for the reproducibility project for the course CS4240 Deep Learning We implemented the pre-processing code from the [Adaptive Feature Fusion Network for Gaze Tracking in Mobile Tablets](https://ieeexplore.ieee.org/abstract/document/9412205/) paper, using the MPIIFaceGAze dataset.

 The project is based on: